Chinese Lunar New Year

 How do Ethnic Minorities Celebrate the Lunar New Year?

-Having 56 ethnic groups, China is a multi-ethnic country.
-Different ethnicities have different customs for the Lunar New Year.
+Ethnic groups have different customs for the Lunar New Year.

 Tibetan people celebrate New Year's Day by the Tibetan calendar.
 The Tibetan New Year usually comes within a few days after the Chinese Lunar New Year and lasts about 3 to 5 days.
 During the festival, people will light bonfires, gather in a circle, sing and dance with traditional music all night long on a square or spacious grassland.